 Smuggling is the act of transporting prohibited goods across a border or into a building to avoid regulatory oversight, prison rules, import or export restrictions, or other forms of unwanted attention.
 Smuggling narcotics or weaponry is often the first assumption when people hear the word "smuggling".
 However, smuggling contraband, like Cuban cigars, animals, and other prohibited products, is considered smuggling under the broader smuggling laws.

 Smuggling is perhaps most commonly associated with the southern U.S.-Mexico border.
-Here, the Mexican cartels smuggle narcotics and other controlled substances across the border, leading to a spiral of crime and violence.
+Here, the Mexican cartels smuggle people, narcotics, and other controlled substances across the border, leading to a spiral of crime and violence.
 However, smuggling can occur across any border or into prison facilities.

-In this article, we will explain what the smuggling laws encompass, what the penalties are, and what you should do if you're facing a charge for smuggling narcotics or contraband.What Are the U.S. Smuggling Laws?
+In this article, we will explain what the smuggling laws encompass, what the penalties are, and what you should do if you're facing a charge for smuggling narcotics or contraband.What Are the Smuggling Laws in the US?

 In the U.S., smuggling is a federal crime involving the transportation of goods across a national border – although state-to-state smuggling does exist, e.g., transporting Burmese Pythons to Florida.
+Drugs and other contraband can also be smuggled through the US mail.
 The most common items involved in smuggling include narcotics, Cuban cigars, weapons, plants, and animals.

 Because smuggling contraband primarily involves national borders, smuggling laws are overseen and enforced by several federal agencies: